SimonAmable/MySuccessAutomation/README.md

 1. **Prepare the Documents:**
     *   **Crucially**, have your latest **resume** and **transcript** already uploaded to MySuccess.
 The script currently only tailors your cover letter for each application and uses your most recently uploaded resume and transcript from MySuccess.
-    *   Future updates will include resume customization to further tailor your applications!
 2. **Organize Your Files:**
     *   **All important information you must provide is in the folder "./data_folder/input/"**.
     *   Place your PDF resume in the `/resume` folder.
 MySuccessAutomation will intelligently extract personal information about you, like skills, experience, education, and more, to personalize your applications.